 This is hardly grounds for claiming that cheerleading is any less safe than other sports.
 The Physician and Sports Medicine further states that cheerleading injuries are attributed to “lack of experience, inadequate conditioning, poor supervision, non-cushioned playing surfaces, poor nutrition, and poor shoes. ” Mr. Reilly fails to note these reasons, which I believe are a result of the failure of administrators to ensure the safety of cheerleaders.
 Poor supervision is the result of budget constraints, insufficient training and lack of experience among those hired as coaches in many organizations.

 Lack of experience, inadequate conditioning, inadequate surfaces and poor shoes can all be easily fixed by providing the resources and support to cheerleading that other sports receive.
-Mr. Reilly himself recognizes this when he states, ” We have girls building three-story human pyramids, flipping one another 30 feet in the air, and we give the boys helmets. ” Yes, Mr. Reilly, the boys get the helmets and the girls get held responsible for the failure of athletic departments to provide a safe environment for cheerleaders.
+Even though financial funding isn’t really being given to cheerleaders, they should be able to provide their own shoes to minimize injury.
+By looking on the Adidas website, cheerleaders should be able to find some better footwear for exercise.
+That should support the feet, helping them perform more comfortably.
+They could even use an adidas promo code to try and save money if they wanted.
+That’s one issue that could be solved.
+However, Mr. Reilly himself recognizes this when he states, ” We have girls building three-story human pyramids, flipping one another 30 feet in the air, and we give the boys helmets. ” Yes, Mr. Reilly, the boys get the helmets and the girls get held responsible for the failure of athletic departments to provide a safe environment for cheerleaders.

 Maybe Mr. Reilly’s comments and the common bias against cheerleading simply prove that old stereotypes and misconceptions are alive and well when it comes to young women.
 The bias is evident in comments like, “(cheerleaders) face the crowd, lost in their bizarre MuffyWorld.”
 I’m not really sure what it means, but I am certain it is degrading.
 Most people are not aware that cheerleading was started by young men.
 Furthermore, the justification that cheerleaders can be ridiculed because of their attire makes me wonder how Mr. Reilly feels about today’s popular professional tennis players.
 I say, let’s allow the participants in a sport to chose the most appropriate attire.
 Should fashion play a part in this choice?
 Ask a few professional sports teams how much they spent designing uniforms that are appealing.
 And, of course, those tennis players surely have an eye towards fashion when they select their uniforms.

 The most outrageous and destructive of Mr. Reilly’s comments is an implication that drug abuse and eating disorders are a common and inherent part of cheerleading.
 He states, “If they’re lucky, (cheerleaders) might grow up to become Dallas Cowboys Cheerleaders.
 In the book Deep in the Heart of Texas, three former Cowboys Cheerleaders wrote that they snorted coke, gobbled diet pills and vomited to lose weight.”
 First of all, I have worked with thousands of cheerleaders and have never heard any of them state an aspiration to cheer for a professional sports team.
 Equating high school cheerleading with ‘professional’ cheerleading is like comparing high school wrestling to professional wrestling.
 Same name, different sport.
 Secondly, and more importantly, however, is the implication that cocaine use has anything to do with cheerleading.
 This is simply absurd and has no basis in fact.
+There is zero evidence that of the connection between drug use and cheerleading.
+Even if there was, regular drug testing in Colorado, or whichever state is relevant, that athletes undergo would have revealed this.
 The third point I’d like to make regarding this comment is that eating disorders are a tragic situation in the lives of many young women.
 Vigilance by coaches and a legitimate concern for the well being of all athletes should be a goal of all athletic departments.
 If necessary, regular drug testing should also take place to ensure that athletes are not using any illicit substances.
 You can learn more about drug testing procedures by heading to the Countrywide Testing website.
 As far as cheerleading contributes to these problems I would suggest that other sports are far more likely to encourage such behavior and problems.
 How many wrestlers are required to lose weight or maintain a lower than natural weight each season?
 How many football players are encouraged to gain weight (possibly with the use of steroids)?

 Cheerleading is clearly not some passing fad, having been around for over 100 years.
 With over 1 million participants around the world it is clear that this is a very popular sport.
 Mr. Reilly states, ” Studies show that by the time otherwise smart girls hit high school, they start to raise their hands less in class, let the boys take the lead.
 Isn’t cheerleading the same thing, only outdoors?”
 No Mr. Reilly, it is not the same thing.
 Cheerleading gives young women an opportunity to be leaders (hence the name cheerLEADING) in front of hundreds, even thousands of people.
 It takes courage to perform in front of, and attempt to lead, a large crowd.
 Speaking from personal experience, I can say that college cheerleading gives many young women the opportunity to take leadership roles, often times being chosen over males.
 As the coach of a coed college squad I generally chose female captains (instead of male squad members) based on their experience and dedication.
 The bottom line is that cheerleaders want to perform in front of large crowds.
 Football and basketball games give them the opportunity to do so.
 In a way, cheerleaders are taking advantage of male sports teams that provide a crowd.
 The fact is that girls willingly choose to be cheerleaders with enthusiasm and excitement.
 Mr. Reilly’s inability to understand their preference to be cheerleaders has resulted in an unfounded attack in which he labels the millions of people who have participated in cheerleading as ‘dumb’.